NLnetLabs/domain/CONTRIBUTING.md

 time figuring out what it does, consider adding such a comment once you did.

+### Naming conventions

+For naming items, we use the following guidelines.
+As always, you can violate them if you have a good reason.

+The primary rule is to choose a name that makes it as obvious as possible what something is and how it behaves even without looking at the documentation.

+The following derived rules serve this purpose:

+* Follow the Rust convention for spelling items.
+If the compiler complains, change your spelling instead of silencing the error.

+* Don’t make up your own abbreviations.
+Instead, spell things out even if that means a name gets a bit longer.
+If that gets annoying try to find a shorter synonym.

+  (This goes both for shortening words by leaving out letters and abbreviations made from the select letters of a sequence of words.)

+* Types are named using (compound) nouns that describe what the types stands for.

+* Traits are named using verb phrases that describe what actions the trait represents.
+An exception are conversion traits that follow the usual Rust convention for naming conversion functions.

+* Don’t use phrases that can be read as both verbs or nouns.
+It should be clear from the name whether something is a trait or a type, given that both use the same spelling variant.

+* Function names are verb phrases in imperative mood.
+Exceptions are cases where the Rust naming guidelines prescribe alternative schemes, e.g., getter methods.

+* Good naming shouldn’t be limited to public items.
+Private items and local variables should also have good, descriptive names that make it easy to read the code.

+* Commonly used abbreviations are acceptable, even encouraged in local variables.
+These should have a fixed interpretation.
+E.g.:

+  * _i_ is an integer loop counter,
+  * _res_ is a local variable that will eventually be transformed into the return value,
+  * _tmp_ is a temporary thing that you can forget about a few lines later.

 ### Code formatting

 We’re using the standard formatting as created by rustfmt with two